 - Get plenty of rest.
 We respond to stress and struggles much more effectively when we are not overly tired.

 - Remember that your sobriety comes first so if you find yourself in a high-risk situation, get out!

 - If you do happen to succumb to the pressure and relapse, do not wait, get yourself into a detoxification program and then a women’s drug rehab immediately.

-Destination Hope: The Women’s Program is a Joint Commission accredited, gender-specific women’s drug rehab in Florida.
+Destination Hope is a Joint Commission accredited, gender-specific drug rehab facility in Florida.
 We understand how challenging the holidays can be and if there is any way we can make this time of year easier on you, we want to help.

-We offer a variety of programs from 30, 60 and 90 day residential treatment programs to intensive outpatient treatment to various forms of aftercare.
-We have no higher priority than providing you the support you need through every stage of your recovery.
-Call us today at 1-866-808-7111 and let us know how we can help.
+We offer a variety of programs from 30-, 60- and 90-day residential treatment programs to intensive outpatient treatment to various forms of aftercare.
+We have no higher priority than providing you with the support you need through every stage of your recovery.
+Call us today and let us know how we can help.